chocolatey/docs/input/en-us/security.md

 1. Requires administrative permission to add to the Machine PATH environment variable.
 This reduces escalation of privilege attacks.
 1. Chocolatey by default will stop and ask you to confirm before changing state of the system, showing you the script it wants to execute.
 1. choco.exe supports a `--whatif` scenario (aka `--noop`) in 0.9.9+ so you can get a feel for what a package would do to your system.
-1. To reduce MITM (Man in the middle) attacks, package installs support [[checksums|HelpersInstallChocolateyPackage]], so that when downloading from a remote location, binaries are verified prior to acting on them.
+1. To reduce MITM (Man in the middle) attacks, package installs support [checksums](./creating-packages/helpers/install-chocolateypackage), so that when downloading from a remote location, binaries are verified prior to acting on them.
 If the package downloads over non-secure urls/FTP, Chocolatey v0.10.0+ requires the package include checksums by default (can be overridden by the user).
 1. Starting with v0.10.0, users can supply [runtime checksums](https://github.com/chocolatey/choco/issues/112) so they are not required to just trust what the package supplies (or in the case a package has missing or incorrect checksums).
 1. Starting with v0.10.1, Chocolatey will detect whether an SSL/TLS download is available and automatically switch to that for more security.
 1. Choco will not allow you to push to the community package repository without using SSL/TLS (HTTPS).
 This reduces DNS poisoning issues and discovery of your Community repository API key.
 1. When hosting internal packages, those packages can embed software and/or point to internal shares.
 Non-public packages are not subject to software distribution rights like the packages on the community feed, so you can create packages that are more reliable and secure.
-See [[What are Chocolatey Packages|GettingStarted#what-are-chocolatey-packages]] for more details.
+See [What are Chocolatey Packages](./usage/getting-started#what-are-chocolatey-packages) for more details.
 1. Chocolatey is run by a US-based Delaware Corporation named Chocolatey Software.

 ## Chocolatey binaries and the Chocolatey package